sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 You will have to run khamake again (eg: `node kha_path/make html5`) to compile our GLSL shader to GLSL ES, the same as when you make any change on assets.
 Talk about khamake, you can use `--help` to see a list of options.

-And... the rest of this tutorial is in the source codes and their comments.
-I'm not lazy, it's just that in this case I believe it's easier for us to learn directly from reading the source codes.
-Well...
-Admittedly I'm lazy...
+The rest of this tutorial is in the [source](https://en.wikipedia.org/wiki/Graphics_pipeline) and its comments.

-I hope this tutorial is useful for you, if not what are you doing all the way down here?
-Hope to see you again soon in our next tutorial!
-(If there ever will be.)

 Happy Kha learning!